Refactor your prose as you would your code:

 - The function will return only 0 if an error occurs.

 If an error occurs, the function returns nothing but a solitary zero.
-Otherwise it might anything.
-Including a zero.
+Otherwise it may return anything.
+(Including a zero.)

 Here only qualifies 0.